flatcar-archive/flatcar-docs/docs/installing/_index.md

 The final step is to boot the VM and make the Ignition configuration available to it.
 As said, the provisioning will only be done on first boot and if you want your (changed) Ignition configuration to be used, you have to boot from a fresh copy.
-You can repeat these combined steps as often as you want to test your Ignition changes:
+You can repeat these combined steps as often as you want to test your Ignition changes.

 ```shell
 # Make sure we boot a fresh copy: